 Old skincare myths claimed that niacinamide and vitamin C “cancel each other out.”
 But modern science disagrees.

+✅ According to updated research, it’s completely safe to use them together—and beneficial when layered correctly.
 However, always do a patch test and introduce new actives slowly, especially if you have sensitive or acne-prone skin.
+For those interested in a minimalist routine, the minimalist skincare approach might offer insights into simplifying your product use while maintaining efficacy.

 How to Layer Them for Maximum Anti-Aging Benefits